Camphul/camphul.github.io/content/a/log4shell-spring-security-implications.md

 I wrote this in a hurry and this will contain spelling and grammar mistakes.
 Please dont mind some words missing and/or being misplaced.

+Please factcheck my research and check with Spring's statements regarding the known CVE's.
+Use your own common sense to see if any of your applications are vulnerable.
+The Dutch NCSC(national cyber security center) have [an extensive list of applications](https://github.com/NCSC-NL/log4shell/tree/main/software) and their vulnerability status.

 Log4Shell is known as [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228) and allows RCE by loading an external resource for logging message parameter lookup (comparable to a string format function).
-In the case of Log4Shell the lookup may end up classloading the given resource through a combination of JNDI and LDAP.
+In the case of Log4Shell the lookup may end up classloading the given resource through a combination of JNDI and LDAP/RMI/DNS.

 Spring based web-applications have integrated these vulnerable libraries in as way of logging.
 This article want to research deeper into the Log4j exploit and see if it is possible to execute remote code and/or retrieve information secured on an endpoint by Spring Security.